Energy and Infrastructure Partner, New York

-“I advise lenders, project sponsors and other project participants on the structuring and financing of complex domestic and cross-border matters that are financed on a limited recourse project finance basis.
+“I advise lenders, project sponsors (including private equity funds) and other project participants on the structuring, financing and acquisition/divestment of complex domestic and cross-border matters that are financed on a limited recourse project finance basis.
 I have significant sector knowledge and support my clients in finding commercially creative solutions for their transactions.”

 Education and qualifications

-Andrew is a counsel in the Global Energy and Infrastructure Group based in New York.
-He represents export credit agencies, commercial lenders, project sponsors, multilateral development agencies and other project participants in a wide range of domestic and cross-border project financing transactions, with particular emphasis on the power (including renewables), oil and gas and infrastructure sectors.
+Andrew is a partner in the Global Energy and Infrastructure Group based in New York.
+He represents project sponsors (including private equity funds), commercial and direct lenders, international finance organizations and other project participants in a wide range of domestic and cross-border project financing and acquisition/divestment transactions, with particular emphasis on the power (including renewables) and energy transition sectors.

 Andrew has led, or has been a key advisor, on many major project finance transactions.
-These include advising on the following award-winning mandates:
+These include:

-- Eksport Credit Fonden of Denmark and a consortium of commercial lenders on the proposed US$2.5bn development and financing of the Cape Wind offshore wind farm off the coast of Massachusetts, U.S.
+- Cape Wind offshore wind farm: advising Eksport Credit Fonden of Denmark and a consortium of commercial lenders on the proposed US$2.5bn development and financing of the Cape Wind offshore wind farm off the coast of Massachusetts, U.S.

-- the consortium of PT Medco Indonesia, Itochu Corporation, Ormat International and Kyushu Electric Power Company on the US$1.6bn development and financing of the Sarulla geothermal power project in Indonesia, the largest geothermal project financing globally to date
+- Sarulla geothermal power project: advising the consortium of PT Medco Indonesia, Itochu Corporation, Ormat International and Kyushu Electric Power Company on the US$1.6bn development and financing of the Sarulla geothermal power project in Indonesia, the largest geothermal project financing globally to date.

-- Japan Bank for International Cooperation and a consortium of commercial lenders on the US$4.3bn development and financing of the Central Java power project in Indonesia
+- Central Java power project: advising Japan Bank for International Cooperation and a consortium of commercial lenders on the US$4.3bn development and financing of the Central Java power project in Indonesia.

 Andrew frequently speaks at industry and client conferences.